cbtham/rhoai-genai-workshop/README.md

 ### 4.3 Query Model Inference Endpoint

-Once your model pod is in a running state, you can try querying it in order to test if the endpoint is reachable and the model is returning correctly
+Once your model pod is in a running state, you can try querying it in order to test if the endpoint is reachable and the model is returning correctly.
+The status will have a green tick.

 1. Get the URL for the model endpoint, you can get this by selecting internal and external endpoint details from the RHOAI UI within the models tab in your Data Science Project: